interlay/interbtc-spec/interbtc-spec/docs/source/spec/replace.rst

 ReplaceBtcDustValue
 ...................

-The minimum amount a *newVault* can accept - this is to ensure the *oldVault* is able to make the bitcoin transfer.
+The minimum amount a *newVault* can accept - this is to ensure the *oldVault* is able to make the Bitcoin transfer.
 Furthermore, it puts a limit on the transaction fees that the *oldVault* needs to pay.

 .. _ReplacePeriod:

 ReplacePeriod
 .............

-The time difference between a replace request is accepted by another vault and the transfer of BTC (and submission of the transaction inclusion proof) by the to-be-replaced Vault.
+The time difference between a replace request is accepted by another Vault and the transfer of BTC (and submission of the transaction inclusion proof) by the to-be-replaced Vault.
 Concretely, this period is the amount by which :ref:`activeBlockCount` is allowed to increase before the redeem is considered to be expired.
-The replace period has an upper limit to prevent griefing of vault collateral.
+The replace period has an upper limit to prevent griefing of Vault collateral.
 Each accepted replace request records the value of this field upon creation, and when checking the expiry, the maximum of the current ReplacePeriod and the value as recorded in the ReplaceRequest is used.
 This way, vaults are not negatively impacted by a change in the value.

 Maps